Heather Dubrow’s Marriage: Is Her Marriage Really In Trouble After ‘RHOC’?

 “They both decided that that she should just quit RHOC since they both have several other successful projects and do not need the money,” the source continues to the website, adding, “The last thing that either of them want is to end up in a divorce because they became reality TV stars.”

 Last week, Heather revealed that she was leaving The Real Housewives of Orange County after five seasons.
-She talked about how wonderful the show had been to her and her family, as the fame of the show had resulted in several reality shows, a book, a product line and her podcast.
+She talked about how wonderful the show had been to her and her family, as the fame of the show had resulted in several reality shows, a book, a product line, and her podcast.
 But she never discussed whether she was leaving the show because of her co-stars.
 On her personal website, Heather Dubrow gave thanks to Bravo for the opportunity, pointing out she’s thankful for the offer that the door is always open.

-“This show has been incredible for my family,” Dubrow revealed on her personal website, according to Radar Online, adding, “Without RHOC there is no Botched, no Heather Dubrow’ s World, no Heather’s Closet, and no Consult Beauty.”
+“This show has been incredible for my family,” Dubrow revealed on her personal website, according to Radar Online.
+“Without RHOC there is no Botched, no Heather Dubrow’ s World, no Heather’s Closet, and no Consult Beauty.”

 #RHOC‘s Heather Dubrow Reveals the Secrets of Her Champagne Doorbell https://t.co/rPsp8DZ0gD pic.twitter.com/Gsq0GzEkNk